wayanjimmy/usque/README.md

 $ ./usque enroll
 ```

-### Native Tunnel Mode (for Advanced Users, Linux only!)
+### Native Tunnel Mode (for Advanced Users, Linux and Windows only!)

 The native tunnel is probably the most **efficient** mode of operation *(as of now)*.

+#### On Linux

 It **requires the `TUN` device** to be available on the system.
-Which means you will need a kernel that supports loading `tun.ko`. **`iproute2` is also a requirement**.
-The native tunnel mode is currently **only supported on Linux**.
+This means your kernel must support loading the `tun.ko` module. **`iproute2` is also a requirement**.
 While it is still userspace, traffic is directly injected into the kernel's network stack, therefore you will see a real network interface and you will be able to tunnel any IP (Layer 3) traffic that WARP supports.
 Since it creates a real network interface and also attempts to set IP addresses, **it will most likely require root privileges**.

+#### On Windows

+It requires the [wintun.dll](https://www.wintun.net/) file to be present in the same directory as the `usque.exe` binary.
+Then it will take care of bringing up the interface and setting the IP addresses.
+Normally this also requires administrative privileges.

 To bring up a native tunnel, execute: